French schooner Ortensia (1807)

 The French schooner Ortensia (or Hortensia), launched at Venice in 1807, was the second of three Psiche-class schooners.
 All three served in Napoleon's Italian navy.
 After HMS Minstrel captured her at the Brionian Islands, the Royal Navy took Ortensia into service as HMS Ortenzia.
 The Navy sold her at Malta in 1812.

 Capture

-On the morning of 16 July 1808, Captain John Holligsworth of Minstrel was off Veruda, when he observed a schooner anchor off "Paul's".
+On the morning of 16 July 1808, Captain John Hollinworth of Minstrel was off Veruda, when he observed a schooner anchor off "Paul's".
 As Minstrel approached, the crew of the schooner fired her guns at Minstrel and then ran schooner ashore "on one of the Bryone Islands", where they abandoned her.
 The schooner turned out to be the Italian schooner Ortenzia, pierced for 16 guns but carrying only ten.
 She had had a crew of 56 men under the command of lieutenant de fregate Stalamini.
 Hollingsworth opined that she would be useful in His Majesty's service as she was a "very fast sailing Vessel...
 Copper bottomed, nearly new".